moments matter

 5 Ways to Help Protect Your Loved Ones Against Senior Fraud

-Posted by The Goodman Group on November 9, 2017
+Posted by The Goodman Group on June 12, 2024

 Help your loved one by reminding them not to share financial, banking, personal, social security, or Medicare information with anyone they don’t already know and trust.
 That goes for phone calls and emails.
 A good rule of thumb is never to give out that information without first checking with a family member or trusted advisor.

-A lot of fraud aimed at seniors comes over the phone and it often uses fear tactics.
-According the the Federal Trade Commission, in 2015 alone, they received 353,770 imposter-relatedsenior living conversationcomplaints.
 A popular one is the IRS phone scam.
 Someone calls and says you owe the IRS money and they’ll sue you if you don’t pay it immediately.
 Don’t believe it!
 The IRS will not call people if there’s an issue, they'll mail first.
 Credit card or financial information should also never be given out over the phone to anyone you don’t know.
 The best defense is to hang up immediately.
 You can also report a call like this to the IRS at 1-800-366-4484.

 Another popular scam is referred to as the grandparent scam.
 Scammers target older adults pretending to be their grandkids in danger or trouble.
-They tend to know a lot of information about the family, from the names of of grandchildren and where they live to personal family information.
+They tend to know a lot of information about the family, from the names of grandchildren and where they live to personal family information.
 The scammers do their research scouting out social media platforms for this intelligence.
 If your loved one gets a call with a similar situation, followed by an immediate request for cash, advise them to say that they will have to consult a family member first, and hang up.
-Verify if there is an emergency, and act accordingly.
+Verify if there is an emergency and act accordingly.

 One type of scam is to go door-to-door offering to do work or provide services.
 Usually, they want payment up-front but may never get around to doing the work.
 If your loved one needs household help, use a reputable service like HomeAdvisor or Angie’s List.